danielstern/angular-tdd-exemplar/README.md

 Use: Build single-page apps or augment static apps Compare to: Ember, React

+### angular-mocks
+A library necessary to run tests on your angular app
+Use: Include the script on your page to gain access to `inject` and `module` Compare to: N/A

 ### Chai
 Assertion framework.
 Allows assertions to be written in `expect.to.be` form.
 Adds additional assertions to `assert` library.
 Use: Write assertions in a descriptive way